pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

-Process now checks, if station\'s row ID is empty (1) - if yes, it means it has to be created.
+Process now checks, if station's row ID is empty (1) - if yes, it means it has to be created.
 Creation (2) of the record takes all the details returned from Azure Maps API, like full address, station name, lat and lon, information about driver who reported it and finally - the postal